-Invasive staphylococchus (staph) infections, although far less common than skin staph infections, are usually more severe.
-There are many types of invasive staph infections, some of which are outlined below.
+Invasive staphylococchus (staph) infections, although far less common than staph skin infections, are usually more severe.
+There are many types of invasive staph infections.

 A staph infection occurs when the staphylococcus bacteria gets inside the body.

-A staph infection in your lungs can cause pneumonia.
+A staph infection in the lungs can cause pneumonia.
 You may have pneumonia if you have:

 - difficulty breathing